 If an IRB member feels the item they have been assigned to review is outside of their area of expertise and/or if they have, or believe they have, a conflict with the item, the IRB member should contact the HSO as soon as possible so the item may be reassigned to another IRB member to review and/or an additional reviewer can be identified.

-Complete submission information is made available for review by any IRB member at the meeting, and any member may, upon request, review the full research study.
+Complete submission information is made available for review by any IRB member at the meeting, and any member may review the full research study.

 A minimum of the following items, as applicable, are provided to all IRB members:

-- Applicable forms, questionnaires, and protocol summary containing the relevant information to determine whether the proposed research fulfills the criteria for approval;
+- IRB application form containing the relevant information to determine whether the proposed research fulfills the criteria for approval (this information may also be contained in the Protocol and/or consent document);

 - Recruitment materials;